Guns, cannons, swords, daggers... they're all penises.

 Dr. Kwong: The cannon's massive barrel thrusts into the sky above Paris like an engorged pillar of masculine flesh... while the women of the city tremble in the eclipsing shadow.

 - Team Fortress 2: The Engineer's buildings (the voice clips describes setting one up as "erecting", and a typical Engineer is always hunched over one and beating it which his wrench—which, in the case of the gunslinger, is a robot hand) and the Medic's Medigun (held at waist level, has a big black thick barrel, shoots streams of team-colored energy, vibrates; popping an uber when nothing is shooting at you is considered the equivalent of a premature ejaculation) are treated as such by fans.
+Heavy's various miniguns are uniformly enormous and often held at his exact groin level.
+He's also incredibly attached to them to the point of naming all his guns.
+It's not hard to get this sort of vibe off them.
+Notably, in his huge meaty hands and offset by his equally meaty bulk, his shotguns feel positively tiny by comparison.

 - Mirai from Senran Kagura summons weapons from under her dress, mainly an anti-material rifle.